A link to reset your password has been sent to your email

 You will enjoy a final morning of birding at this wonderful location.
-You will be targeting species you may have missed or would like to get better quality images.
+You will be targeting species you may have missed or would like to get better-quality images.
 After a full morning of birding, you will return to the lodge or camping site to arrange your bags and enjoy lunch before heading back towards Cape Coast.
-Other species to see today will include red-tailed bristlebill, white-bellied and shining blue kingfisher, African finfoot, Cassin's flycatcher, red-billed dwarf hornbill, black bee-eater, Latham's forest francolin, red-fronted parrot, Cassin's hawk-eagle, black dwarf hornbill, and much more.
+Other species to see today will include red-tailed bristlebill, white-bellied and shining blue kingfisher, African finfoot, Cassin's Flycatcher, red-billed dwarf hornbill, black bee-eater, Latham's forest francolin, red-fronted parrot, Cassin's hawk-eagle, black dwarf hornbill, and much more.

 Today will be the big day.
 You will be visiting the white-necked rock-fowl nesting site, so please make sure that you have enough memory cards.
 You will check out of the hotel after an early breakfast and set off for Aboabo Road where you will be searching for some key species you missed at Kakum National park and get better views of them.
 After Aboabo, you will make your way to Bonkro Village.
-It could be hard to contain your excitement as these legendary prehistoric looking birds will hop and jump on the rocks while preening themselves just meters from your eyes, giving photographers among you a busy time for the day.
+It could be hard to contain your excitement as these legendary prehistoric-looking birds will hop and jump on the rocks while preening themselves just meters from your eyes, giving photographers among you a busy time for the day.
 Later, you will continue your journey to Kumasi after you enjoy your target bird.

 Today will be another important day for you as you will see your second target species in the trip.
-You will go to a well-known habitat for much sought after Egyptian plover which is a family by itself.
+You will go to a well-known habitat for much sought-after Egyptian plover which is a family by itself.
 You will be scanning the Opuro Forest for many species that you missed out in other areas including superb sunbird, lesser morehen, grey-headed bristlebill, fiery-breasted bush-shrike, black sparrowhawk, northern puffback, hamerkop, blue-headed coucal, northern red bishop, little grey flycatcher, wood warbler, common chiffchaff, broad-billed roller, long-tailed hawk, lesser honeyguide, scarlet-chested sunbird, pied flycatcher, yellow-rumped tinkerbird, village indigobird, common house martin, Cassin's spinetail, northern crombec, lizard buzzard, as well as black and white flycatcher.

 You will also see African thrush, velvet-mantled drongo, white-spotted flufftail, black crake, village weaver, Vieillot's weaver, copper sunbird, pin-tailed whydah, bearded barbet, black cuckoo, red-fronted parrot, African hobby, etc. You will then find your way to Egyptian plover site after an incredible morning.
-Species expected to see here will include wire-tailed and red-chested swallow, African moustached warbler, rufous cisticola, grey-rumped swallow, chestnut-backed sparrow-lark, red-billed firefinch, white-headed lapwing, white helmetshrike, African golden oriole, purple and blue-bellied roller, and lesser blue-eared starling.
-Moreover, gabar and dark chanting goshawk, purple starling, Abyssinian roller, black-faced quailfinch, mosque swallow, yellow-billed kite, and more will also be captured today.
+Species expected to see here will include wire-tailed and red-chested swallow, African mustached warbler, rufous cisticola, grey-rumped swallow, chestnut-backed sparrow-lark, red-billed firefinch, white-headed lapwing, white helmetshrike, African golden oriole, purple and blue-bellied roller, and lesser blue-eared starling.
+Moreover, gabar and dark chanting goshawk, purple starling, Abyssinian roller, black-faced quailfinch, mosque swallow, yellow-billed kite, and more will also be captured today

 After an early breakfast, you will set off for an interesting forest in a transitional zone between the southern wetter forests and northern drier woodland habitats where you will find some quality species.
-It will be one of the difficult birding sorties you may take in this tour but you will be happy with the walk when you get to see many regional specialities within close ranges.
+It will be one of the difficult birding sorties you may take in this tour but you will be happy with the walk when you get to see many regional specialties within close ranges.
 Species possible to see and photograph here will include Abyssinian ground hornbill, Denham's bustard, Forbes's plover, four-banded sandgrouse, banded and brown snake eagle, Egyptian vulture, martial eagle, white-headed vulture, African scops owl, and white-faced owl.

 There will also be sightings of white-backed vulture, Beaudouin's snake eagle, pearl-spotted owlet, violet turaco, oriole warbler, Abyssinian roller, red-necked falcon, northern carmine bee-eater, marabou stork, saddle-billed stork, Bruce's green pigeon, yellow-billed stork, rufous-rumped lark, woolly-necked stork, white-fronted black chat, white stork, African hawk-eagle, African cuckoo, common redstart, familia chat, yellow-crowned gonolek, grey-headed kingfisher, long-tailed starling, African fish, tawny, booted, and Wahlberg's eagle, broad-billed roller, African blue flycatcher, tree pipit, Pel's fishing owl, red-shouldered cuckooshrike, rose-ringed parakeet, red-headed lovebird, brubru, golden-tailed woodpecker, spotted creeper, fine-spotted woodpecker, and black-billed wood dove.